-- 3.2 A risk-based approach towards the prevention and detection of ML and FT aims to support the development of preventative and mitigating measures that are commensurate with the ML and FT risks identified by the operator and to deal with those risks in the most cost-effective and proportionate way. - 3.3 Paragraph 1 of Schedule 4 provides a general duty for the operator to understand, assess and mitigate risks.
-In this respect the operator shall: - (a) understand its ML and FT risks; and - (b) have in place effective policies, procedures and controls to:
+3.2 A risk-based approach towards the prevention and detection of ML and FT aims to support the development of preventative and mitigating measures that are commensurate with the ML and FT risks identified by the operator and to deal with those risks in the most cost-effective and proportionate way.

+3.3 Paragraph 1 of Schedule 4 provides a general duty for the operator to understand, assess and mitigate risks.
+In this respect the operator shall:

+- (a) understand its ML and FT risks and the risks of breaching TFS or PF sanctions; and

+- (b) have in place effective policies, procedures and controls to:

 - (i) identify,

 - (ii) assess,

 - (iii) mitigate,

 - (iv) manage, and

 - (v) review and monitor,